jaketay/docs/event-api/README.md

 ```

 #### Notes
-Where the value of the "product" field is an object conforming to the Product
+* Where the value of the "product" field is an object conforming to the Product
 Schema.
+* The value of the field "create_date" must be chronologically before the value
+of the field "change_date".